 There are two opportunities for members of the gallery to speak and address the Council.

-Members of the gallery have the opportunity to speak on items of the agenda after they have completed a Request to Speak form and submitted to Council by 2pm the day of the meeting*, and the Public Forum section follows the formal Council Meeting.
-Details are below:
+Members of the gallery have the opportunity to speak to items on the agenda after they have completed a Request to Speak form and submitted it to Council by 2pm on the day of the meeting*.
+The Public Forum section follows the formal Council Meeting.
+Details are tabled:

 Only available at the Council Meeting

-Public Forum will be held after the conclusion of the formal Council meeting after all agenda items have been considered.
-Twenty minutes (20) is allocated for the Public Forum, though it may be extended at the discretion of the Chairperson.
+The Public Forum will be held after the conclusion of the formal Council meeting after all agenda items have been considered.
+20 minutes is allocated for the Public Forum, though it may be extended at the discretion of the chairperson.